-This timely conference focuses on next steps for primary care in England.
+This timely conference focused on next steps for primary care in England.

-Delegates will assess the priorities for the implementation of the NHS Long Term Plan and the allocation of the new £4.5bn funding for primary and community care over the next five years.
+Delegates assessed the priorities for the implementation of the NHS Long Term Plan and the allocation of the £4.5bn funding for primary and community care over the next five years.

-The seminar will also consider the priorities for the delivery of the recently agreed-upon GP contract and its impact on the implementation of ambitions within the NHS Long Term Plan - particularly in the areas of funding, education and training, and collaborative working.
+The seminar also considered the priorities for the delivery of the GP contract and its impact on the implementation of ambitions within the NHS Long Term Plan.

-Following the commitment in the NHS Long Term Plan to ensure that every patient in England will have access to a digital-first primary care option in the next five years, sessions will also examine the impact of the expanding use of technology in primary care - including sustainability, patient safety and variation.
+Following the commitment in the NHS Long Term Plan to ensure that every patient in England will have access to a digital-first primary care option in the next five years, sessions also examined the impact of the expanding use of technology in primary care.

-Delegates will assess the impact of the Review on reducing risk and supporting workforce development, as well as the way forward for delivering recommendations and aligning goals to the NHS Long Term Plan.
+The seminar followed the publication of the final recommendations of the GP Partnership Review.
+Delegates assessed the impact of the Review on reducing risk and supporting workforce development, as well as the way forward for delivering recommendations and aligning goals to the NHS Long Term Plan.

-We expect discussion on the way primary care and secondary work together - coming as the Secretary of State for Health and Social Care announces a review into overprescribing in the NHS, looking into creating a more efficient handover between general practice and hospitals.
+There was discussion on the way primary care and secondary work together - coming as the Secretary of State for Health and Social Care announced a review into overprescribing in the NHS.

-Attendees will discuss options for tackling the rising cost of indemnity and the early impact of the government-backed GP indemnity scheme, which was introduced from April 2019.
+Attendees also discussed options for tackling the rising cost of indemnity and the early impact of the government-backed GP indemnity scheme, which was introduced from April 2019.